 Wet Areas and Forests

 Bats in Alaska are found in wet areas, such as riversides and streams.
-There are aquatic-based insects which they eat, such as mosquitoes and moths.
+There are aquatic-based insects that they eat, such as mosquitoes and moths.
 Bats can be seen along most wetlands at night.

 They not only live on the riversides but also in forested areas where there is enough food.
 Bats also live in more garages and are more occasionally identified as living in caves in the northern state.
 The serine land of Alaska is Bats based area and leaves them for their hibernation.

-Everywhere that bats exist, there are droppings or scat from wildlife or pets.
+Where bats exist, there are droppings or scat from wildlife or pets.
 The bats urinate on the droppings bringing out a pungent smell of ammonia.

-Bats are commonly found in Alaska because they get their necessary diets from these animal droppings, and they can get supplements of their daily food.
+Bats are commonly found in Alaska because they get their necessary diets from these animal droppings, and they can get supplements from their daily food.
 Large animals such as bears and moose can attract a lot of bats.